All Episodes

 Effective politicians move the center toward them.

-Uh they want to bring in socialized health care overnight, so we'll bring it in over a slightly longer period.
+They want to bring in socialized health care overnight, so we'll bring it in over a slightly longer period.

-Uh and that me toism is not enough.
+And that Me Tooism is not enough.

 It's a recipe to lose.

-And whatever you think about Barack Obama, by the way, you you try to imagine where Barack Obama thinks the center of American politics is.
+And whatever you think about Barack Obama, by the way, you try to imagine where Barack Obama thinks the center of American politics is.

 Where do you think Barack Obama's idea of the center is?